WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinFullNode.md

 ## bitcoind within Wasabi

 Since version [1.1.11](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v1.1.11), Wasabi Wallet ships with [Bitcoin Knots](https://bitcoinknots.org).
-This means that every Wasabi client has the necessary software to run a Bitcoin full node and define, verify, and enforce monetary consensus with bitcoind, but this verificatin is not yet used within Wasabi itself, it is a work in progress.
+This means that every Wasabi client has the necessary software to run a Bitcoin full node and define, verify, and enforce monetary consensus with bitcoind, but this verification is not yet used within Wasabi itself, it is a work in progress.
 By default, bitcoind is not started together with Wasabi.
 This must be activated explicitly in the settings, because this is a bandwidth, CPU and storage intensive program.
 It is optional to keep bitcoind running even after Wasabi Wallet is shut down, so as to verify blocks as soon as they are received.